droundy/fac/web/fac-with-git-hooks.md

 in the same directory at the same time.
 This is okay, since fac takes a lock in the repository before doing any building, so the two should not interfere with each other.

+That concludes this little tutorial.
+Hopefully this will help you to see one way that you can use fac with both `--continual` and git hooks, as well as optional rules, to customize your build.